 The subject site is located on the western side of North Street, between Francis Street and Elswick Street.
-The site consists of one allotment and is generally rectangular in shape with a total area of 206.6sqm and is legally described as Lot 3 DP1215716.
-The site has a frontage to North Street of 5.9m.
+The site consists of one allotment and is generally rectangular in shape with a total area of 206.6 sqm and is legally described as Lot 1 DP 1215716.
+The site has a frontage to North Street of 6m.

-The site supports a two-storey contemporary terrace building.
-The adjoining property to the north supports a two-storey terrace residence and adjoining property to the south supports a single storey detached residence.
+The site supports two storey contemporary style semi-detached dwelling.
+The adjoining property to the north supports a single storey detached residence and the adjoining property to the south supports a two storey attached dwelling.

-The site is zoned R1 - General Residential (refer to figure 1: Zoning map) and is not listed as a heritage item nor is the property is located within a conservation area.
+The site is zoned R1 General Residential (refer to Figure 1: Zoning map).
+The property is not listed as a heritage item, nor located in the vicinity of any environmental heritage and is not located in a heritage conservation area.
 The property is not identified as a flood prone lot.